Downers Grove, Illinois: Education

 Downers Grove is home to twelve public elementary schools, two public middle schools and two public high schools, Downers Grove North High School and Downers Grove South High School.
 Eleven of the elementary schools, including Hillcrest, Belle Aire, El Sierra, Kingsley, Fairmount, Highland, Whittier, Pierce Downer, Henry Puffer, Lester, and Indian Trail Schools and two of the middle schools, Herrick and O'Neill Middle School, are part of Downers Grove Grade School District 58.
 The other elementary schools, Prairieview and Elizabeth Ide and Lakeview Jr. High School, are part of Center Cass School District 66.
 Downers Grove has two Catholic Schools, St. Joseph's and St. Mary's of Gostyn, that enroll students from pre-school through 8th grade.

 The two high schools in Downers Grove, North and South, are part of Community High School District 99.
 They serve the entire community of Downers Grove, the majority of the village of Woodridge, and parts of Westmont, Darien, Lisle, Bolingbrook, Oak Brook and unincorporated Downers Grove and Lisle Townships.

 Good Shepherd Lutheran School is a Christian Pre-K–8 school of the Wisconsin Evangelical Lutheran Synod in Downers Grove.

 Downers Grove is home to the Avery Coonley School.
 Founded in 1906 and in its present location in Downers Grove since 1929, it is a private K–8 school, known for its math and science-oriented teaching as well as its focus on the arts and foreign language.

 Downers Grove is also the home of Midwestern University, which trains osteopathic physicians and surgeons, physician assistants, pharmacists, physical therapists, occupational therapists, and dentists.

 According to the American Community Survey 2010, Downers Grove has one of the nation's most educated citizenry, with 50.7% of individuals over the age of 25 holding bachelor's or advanced degrees; the national average is 27.9%.

-Downers Grove Christian School celebrated their 50-year anniversary in 2020 and offers classes for Preschool 2 and 3, Pre-K 4, K–8th Grade.
-Located next to the Lincoln Center and a ministry of First Baptist Church of Downers Grove.